 Concentration of Credit Risk and Accounts Receivable - Financial instruments that potentially subject the Company to a concentration of credit risk consist principally of cash and accounts receivable.
-The Company has cash in excess of federally insured limits of \$4,181,350 at December 31, 2015.
+The Company has cash in excess of federally insured limits of \$4,181,350 and \$70,836,381 at December 31, 2015 and 2016, respectively.
 The Company places its cash with a high credit quality financial institution.

 Substantially all of the Company's accounts receivable is from purchasers of oil and gas.
 Oil and gas sales are generally unsecured.
 The Company has not had any significant credit losses in the past and believes its accounts receivable are fully collectable.
-Accordingly, no allowance for doubtful accounts has been provided at December 31, 2015 and 2014.
+Accordingly, no allowance for doubtful accounts has been provided at December 31, 2016 and 2015.
 The Company also has a joint interest billing receivable.
 Joint interest billing receivables are collateralized by the pro rata revenue attributable to the joint interest holders and further by the interest itself.